yym68686/uni-api/README.md

 - How should the base_url be filled in correctly?

 Except for some special channels shown in the advanced configuration, all OpenAI format providers need to fill in the base_url completely, which means the base_url must end with /v1/chat/completions.
 If you are using GitHub models, the base_url should be filled in as https://models.inference.ai.azure.com/chat/completion, not Azure's URL.

+- How does the model timeout time work?
+What is the priority of the channel-level timeout setting and the global model timeout setting?

+The channel-level timeout setting has higher priority than the global model timeout setting.
+The priority order is: channel-level model timeout setting > channel-level default timeout setting > global model timeout setting > global default timeout setting > environment variable TIMEOUT.

 ## ⭐ Star History